zhutoutoutousan/A-study-note-as-a-beginner/self/log_overall-311_840.md

         - Initiate physical sound generation sync with verb forms with the help of Reverso
       - 2022/10/14
         - *Something has changed fundamentally, as this entity becomes more of an independent arabic learner, the world of Arabic is gradually opening*
+      - 2022/11/26
+        - Breakthrough in basic grammatical and linguistic entries\(terms\) in arabic
+        - Breakthrough in verb form understanding, **vocabulary processing speed increased**
+          - *Jussive form and Subjunctive form is just distance of Sukun and Fatah at suffix*
+          - *Passive form, similar to the aforementioned, are just swiping suffix and prefix from fatah to damma*
     - STATIC
       - General Noun Usage Proficiency
       - Verb Tense